Essex Terminal Railway 9: Revenue service

 No. 9 was built in February 1923 by the Montreal Locomotive Works (MLW), it was based on a design created by its parent company, the American Locomotive Company (ALCO).
 It was purchased by the Essex Terminal Railway (ETL), a shortline operator in the Windsor, Ontario area.
 It worked for thirty years in revenue service hauling freight for ETL until making its final run in St. Thomas, Ontario in 1956 and removed from service in 1960.

 In 1960, No. 9 would be used as an external boiler to provide heat for a building for three years until it was retired and put into storage in the ETL engine house in Windsor, Ontario in 1963.
 It was donated to the Ontario Government for display at the Ontario Science Centre, but was rejected after they cancelled rail exhibits and dissolved rail collections.
 In 1971, No. 9 was loaned to the Ontario Railway Association.
 The association moved the locomotive into storage in Milton, Ontario and was kept in storage until 1985.

 Restoration

 In April 1986, No. 9 was leased to the Southern Ontario Locomotive Restoration Society (SOLRS) for restoration.
 In July 1986, it was moved to the Ontario Hydro generating station at Nanticoke, Ontario, where it was later moved into the Jarvis Hydro Plant and disassembled in November 1988.
-In December 1993, No. 9 was moved to St. Thomas, Ontario, where SOLRS had acquired a portion of the Elgin County Railway Museum, located in the former Michigan Central Railway locomotive erecting shop, were restoration work began.
+In December 1993, No. 9 was moved to St. Thomas, Ontario, where SOLRS had acquired a portion of the Elgin County Railway Museum, located in the former Michigan Central Railway locomotive erecting shop, where restoration work began.
 On October 2, 1997, restoration work was completed, and the locomotive moved under its own power for the first time in thirty-four years.